Buying a used bike

 You have rights under the:

-Buying online means missing out on the face-to-face aspects.
+An online purchase means missing out on the face-to-face aspects.
 Some people even buy without seeing the bike, which is not recommended.
-A thorough mechanical check over – preferably by a professional and certainly by someone competent, is a must whoever you’re buying from.
+A thorough mechanical checkover – preferably by a professional and certainly by someone competent – is a must whoever you’re buying from.

 Be sure to compare apples with apples.
-Used bikes will vary in specification, so make sure the bike you favour has the features you want.
-Things such as antilock braking systems (ABS) and traction control are big safety features that might have been optional when new, and they add value.
+Used bikes will vary in specification, so ensure the bike you favour has the features you want.
+Things like antilock braking systems (ABS) and traction control are big safety features that might have been optional when new, and they add value.

 As with a new bike, there’s more to cost than the price you pay up front.
 You’ll want to establish:

-Depreciation is the other big cost.
-Buying secondhand you’ll likely have an idea of how in-demand the bike is and how much slightly older bikes with more kilometres go for.
+Depreciation is the other big cost, but buying secondhand you’ll likely have an idea of how in-demand the bike is and how much slightly older bikes with more kilometres go for.

-Something else to check is if there are any outstanding payments on the bike.
-If there is, the finance company can seize the bike.
-You’ll need the VIN, chassis and registration numbers, then you can check on the Personal Property Securities Register.
+Something else to check is whether any finance is still owing.
+If it is, the finance company can seize the bike.
+You’ll need the VIN, chassis and registration numbers, then you can check on the Personal Property Securities Register:

-Check facts about vehicles, vehicle history and money owing on CarJam
+You can also check facts about vehicles, vehicle history and money owing on CARJAM.